-We’ve already covered this one, but it’s worth reiterating – flexible scheduling that allows you to have the right staff working at the right times (no more, no less) contributes to a healthy bottom line.
+We’ve already covered this one, but it’s worth reiterating – flexible scheduling that allows you to have the right staff working at the right times (no more, no less) contributes to a healthy bottom line and work environment.

 As a restaurateur, you want your guests to have the best experience possible every time they dine with you.
 To make sure that happens, you can’t be understaffed.

-Using split shifts in your business practice provides the coverage you need during peak periods.
+Using split shifts provides the coverage you need during peak periods.
 This way, your employees can give their full attention to delivering exceptional guest service, whether in the front or back of house.

 You’ve likely been out for a meal and watched a frantic server running from table to table with seemingly no help in sight.
 Perhaps you’ve been that server.
 Maybe this has even happened in your own restaurant.